active

 Partnership activities and how they address needs and challenges

-MDT donation: Since 2000, Novartis has been providing MDT free of charge to all leprosy patients through the WHO, helping to treat more than 7.5 million leprosy patients worldwide.
+MDT donation: Since 2000, Novartis has been providing MDT free of charge to all leprosy patients through the WHO, helping to treat more than 7.5 million leprosy patients worldwide and reducing the global burden by 95%.
 In 2020, the company again renewed its pledge to extend its donation with the WHO through a new five-year agreement.
 The agreement also covers the continuing donation of triclabendazole for the treatment of fascioliasis.
 In 2022, at the Kigali Summit on Malaria and Neglected Tropical Diseases, Novartis announced a five-year (2021-2025) financial commitment of USD 250 million to advance R&D of new treatments to combat malaria and NTDs.
+In 2024, Novartis expanded its leprosy donation program with the WHO to include funding for single dose rifampicin (SDR) as post-exposure prophylaxis (PEP) to help interrupt transmission.

-Since 1981, more than 7.5 million people have been treated for leprosy thanks to MDT, reducing the global burden by 95%.
-However, in recent years, fewer patients have been detected, funding and political commitment as well as knowledge of the disease have also declined.
-The case detection rate for leprosy has plateaued at about 200 000 over the past 10 years, and the disease remains endemic in many countries in Asia, Africa and Latin America; even countries with low overall endemicity may have localized high-burden pockets.
+In recent years, fewer patients have been detected, and funding and political commitment as well as knowledge of the disease have also declined.
+The case detection rate for leprosy has plateaued at about 200 000 over the past 15 years, and the disease remains endemic in many countries in Asia, Africa and Latin America; even countries with low overall endemicity may have localized high-burden pockets.
+Further, newly diagnosed leprosy patients include children, indicating continued transmission of the disease, and high Grade 2 disability percentages, meaning the disease is not diagnosed at an early stage.

 In 2020, the results of the Leprosy Post-Exposure Prophylaxis (LPEP) program were published in The LANCET Global Health, indicating this approach could massively reduce the global burden of leprosy.
 Use of post-exposure prophylaxis has indeed shown to reduce the risk of leprosy in contacts of leprosy patients by up to 60%.
+The LPEP program traced 170 000 people who had been in contact with individuals newly diagnosed with leprosy and treated 150 000 of them with a SDR to prevent the disease.

 If this approach is scaled up globally, near-elimination of leprosy could become a reality in a single generation.